kapoorlakshya/screen-recorder/README.md

 - `:log`  - Defaults to `ffmpeg.log`
 - `:log_level` for this gem

-All other FFmpeg options, such as compression, can be passed through the `advanced` key.
+All other FFmpeg options can be passed through the `advanced` key.
 This feature is yet to be fully tested, so please feel free to report any bugs or request a feature.

 <b>Example</b>: